-1. The uniformity of temperature distribution and equilibrium conditions in incubators and water baths shall be established prior to first use after installation or service.
+The laboratory shall establish the uniformity of temperature distribution and equilibrium conditions in incubators and water baths prior to first use after installation or service.
 The equilibrium check shall include time required after test sample addition to re-establish equilibrium conditions under full capacity load appropriate for the intended use.

-During periods when samples are under test, the laboratory shall have a system in place to ensure the temperature of incubators and water baths are documented twice daily, at least four hours apart.
+During periods when samples are under test, the laboratory shall have a system in place to monitor and document the temperature of incubators and water baths twice daily, at least four (4) hours apart.
 "Under test" is defined as the time period that the sample is in the incubation phase of the method.
-Data loggers, continuous temperature monitoring devices, or other temperature monitoring equipment can be used as long as they can be calibrated in accordance with TNI V1 M2 Section 5.5.13.1 for Support Equipment.
+Data loggers, continuous temperature monitoring devices, or other temperature monitoring equipment can be used as long as they can be calibrated in accordance with TNI V1M2 Section 5.5.13.1 for Support Equipment.
+Records shall be maintained in accordance with V1M2 4.13 Records Maintenance.